epistulae/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+### Music Box Demo

-#### Reflecting on Feedback
+### Reflecting on Feedback

 Unfortunately, I didn't get any feedback from Canvas (the one comment said there wasn't anything on my github, which is possible, I submitted part 1 a little after the Monday deadline).
 However, I approached my friends about my design and got some actionable feedback.

 My initial design only had sensors for specific songs and a stop button.
 The stop button stops and cancels whatever song was playing previously.
-A friend noted that maybe they only want to pause the song.
-I implemented this, and it also inspired me to add a random song button, for when you don't care about what song you want the box to play.
-Based on this, I also though having an endless shuffle mode and an endless repeat mode could be fun, so I implemented that as well.
+A friend noted that maybe they only want keep the music going without interacting every time.
+I implemented a loop mode for this, and it also inspired me to add a shuffle song button, for when you don't care about what song you want the box to play.
+This way, the music box can also be quite useful during study sessions.

 While some were intrigued by the incognito design idea, a couple people disliked not being able to know what buttons did what.
-So, I did some sketching and decided that the underside of the music box lid is valuable retail space that is not being used.
-I added a diagram showing exactly which sensors controlled what actions, i.e. shuffle, pause, resume, specific songs, etc.
+So, I did some sketching and decided that the inner lid showing the Pi/box internals has valuable retail space that is not being used.
+I decided the non-specific song sensors should be placed here.
+I made sure the sensors all had labels.

 Based on the feedback on not having enough clarity with the buttons, I realized the box also lacked clarity about its current state.
 So, I added status updates to the Pi display.
 Given how I've added more functionality, not having direct feedback on current state would be too confusing.
-So, the display will show the current song, if the box is in single song, shuffle or repeat mode, and if the box is currently paused.
+So, the display will show the current song, if the box is in select/shuffle or loop mode.

-As I was iterating, I left out the overall stop everything button, and a friend testing my device reminded me to put it back in.
+As I was iterating, I accidentally left out the reset button, and a friend testing my device reminded me to put it back in.

-#### Design Sketches
+#### Design Sketches and In progress Shots

 #### Looks Like